Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Results

 \section{Results}

 We can expect that ESN has the best performance for predicting trajectories for dataset $\text{TEST}_0$ since this dataset contains trajectories with the same ambient large-scale quantities as the training data.
-Averaged $L^2$ errors are depicted in Figure \ref{fig:test0}.
+Averaged $L^2$ errors for predictions of the total water height $h+z$ are depicted in Figure \ref{fig:test0}.
+We obtain similar results for the momentum.

-We can see that prediction errors are quite small (less than one percent) on the whole interval $[0,60]$.
-This is confirmed by individual snapshots depicted in Figure \ref{fig:test0_snap}.
+{\colb We can see that prediction errors are quite small (less than one percent) on the whole interval $[0,20]$.
+We can see that prediction errors depend weakly on the parameter $\beta_1$ which is used in the generation of $W_{in}$.
+Thus, we use $\beta_1=0.1$ for the rest of the paper, but prediction results are quantitatively similar for a range of $\beta_1 \in [0.01,\ldots,0.2]$.
+We also obtained comparable results with varying $\beta_1$ for prediction trajectories for the $\text{TEST}_8$ dataset with transfer learning. }

+High accuracy of ESN predictions is confirmed by individual snapshots depicted in Figure \ref{fig:test0_snap}.
 Overall, ESN has a high utility of prediction in the regime it was originally trained.